 Several of the major MEAs - including the Basel Convention, the Convention on Biological Diversity, and the Montreal Protocol - provide for decisions by supermajority on substantive matters.
-These MEAs require their conferences or meetings of the parties to adopt rules of procedure governing how decision-making shall be taken at meetings for matters other than amending the convention and protocols or adopting and amending annexes.
-These decisions could pertain to any of the powers the conferences or meetings of the parties might have for which the decision-making process is not specifically defined in the fundamental agreement, such as determining reporting guidelines under the Montreal Protocol, or establishing subsidiary bodies necessary for the implementation of the Basel Convention.
+These MEAs require their conferences or meetings of the parties to adopt rules of procedure governing how decision-making shall be taken at meetings for matters other than amending the convention and protocols or adopting and amending annexes.76 These decisions could pertain to any of the powers the conferences or meetings of the parties might have for which the decision-making process is not specifically defined in the fundamental agreement, such as determining reporting guidelines under the Montreal Protocol,77 or establishing subsidiary bodies necessary for the implementation of the Basel Convention.78

-To prevent the possibility that a majority of parties could indirectly alter the fundamental obligations of the agreement by changing the rules under which decisions on those obligations are made, the procedural rules themselves must usually be adopted by consensus.
+To prevent the possibility that a majority of parties could indirectly alter the fundamental obligations of the agreement by changing the rules under which decisions on those obligations are made, the procedural rules themselves must usually be adopted by consensus.79 However, once the rules are adopted, decisions taken under them need not be solely by consensus.
 For instance, under the Basel Convention's rules of procedure, consensus by every effort is required for substantive decision-making.
 But if consensus is not possible, a vote of two-thirds of the parties present and voting can adopt a decision that is binding on all of the parties.80

-The World Trade Organization (WTO) allows supermajority voting with no right to opt out for certain kinds of amendments to the WTO Agreement itself.81 If three-fourths of WTO members agree that an amendment will not affect their rights or obligations, then the amendment takes effect for all members upon acceptance by two-
+The World Trade Organization (WTO) allows supermajority voting with no right to opt out for certain kinds of amendments to the WTO Agreement itself.81 If threefourths of WTO members agree that an amendment will not affect their rights or obligations, then the amendment takes effect for all members upon acceptance by two-